accessibility-luxembourg/ReferentielAccessibiliteMobile/en/referentiel-technique.md

 1. From the editing functions (a text editor, but it can also be a media library or any other interface that lets you enter text or define properties), enter the types of content proposed by the editor (heading, list, table, image, etc.).
 Also use the various parameters for defining accessibility information (enter the text alternative for an image, add a description to a link, etc.)
 1. Save your entries.
-1. View the generated content
+1. View the generated content:
 	- in the editing function (for example, in the text editor);
-	- in the content publication interface (for example, the publication web page).
+	- and in the content publication interface (for example, the publication web page).
-1. Check that
+1. For each piece of content in web format (HTML, CSS), check that:
+	- the information necessary for it to comply with the [RAWeb](../raweb1/index.html) (e.g. the alternative of an image, the headings levels) is preserved in the generated content;
+	- the information, if restructured, remains compatible with assistive technologies (for example, if the author enters an HTML table and, after saving, the tool linearises the table, the restructured information must be understandable to assistive technology users as it would have been in its original form).
+1. For each content item in PDF format, check that:
-	- accessibility information (e.g. alternative image, heading levels) is preserved in the generated content;
+	- the information necessary for it to comply with the [RAPDF](../rapdf1/index.html) (e.g. alternative image, headings levels) is preserved in the generated content;
-	- the technology supports the accessibility information for the restructured form of the information (check that the transformation of the information is compatible with the technology, in particular to ensure that this information can be used by assistive technologies).
+	- the information, if restructured, remains compatible with assistive technologies (for example, if the author enters a table and, after saving, the tool linearises the table, the restructured information must be understandable to assistive technology users as it would have been in its original form).
+1. For all content in non-web format that is not PDF, check that:
+	- the information required to comply with [section 10 Non-web documents](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/03.02.01_60/en_301549v030201p.pdf#page=52) of the European standard EN&nbsp;301&nbsp;549 v3.2.1 is preserved in the generated content;
+	- the information, if restructured, remains compatible with assistive technologies (for example, if the author enters a table and, after saving, the tool linearises the table, the restructured information must be understandable to assistive technology users as it would have been in its original form).
+1. For each content displayed in a mobile application, check that:
+	- the information necessary for it to comply with the RAAM (e.g. alternative image, identification of headings) is preserved in the content generated;
+	- the information, if restructured, remains compatible with assistive technologies (for example, if the author enters an HTML table and, after saving, the tool linearises the table, the restructured information must be understandable to assistive technology users as it would have been in its original form).
 1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}

 - WCAG 2.1: N/A
-- EN 301 549 V3.2.1 (2021-03): *11.8.1 Content technology, 11.8.3 Preservation of accessibility information in transformations*.
+- EN&nbsp;301&nbsp;549 V3.2.1 (2021-03): *11.8.1 Content technology, 11.8.3 Preservation of accessibility information in transformations*.

-#### [Criterion 13.4](#crit-13-4) [AA] For each accessibility error identified by an automatic or semi-automatic accessibility test, does the editing tool provide suggestions for repair? {id="crit-13-4"}
+#### [Criterion 13.4](#crit-13-4) [AA] For each accessibility error identified by an automatic or semi-automatic accessibility test, does the [editing tool](glossaire.md#editing-tool) provide suggestions for repair? {id="crit-13-4"}

 ##### Evaluation methodology {class="disclosure methodo"}

 ###### iOS and Android

 1. Identify the presence of automatic or semi-automatic test functions in the tool.
-2. Modify the values or content in the editing zones to create accessibility errors in the content generated (web and non-web).
+1. Generate web and non-web content with accessibility errors, using the editing tool.
 3. Activate the test functions.
 4. Check that the tool
-	- automatically repairs the error;
+	- automatically repairs the error (automatic test);
-	- or provides the author with repair suggestions.
+	- or provides the author with repair suggestions (semi-automatic test).
 5. In the case of a semi-automatic test, check that the tool
 	- provides decision support and repair suggestions;
 	- or provides the author with explanations enabling him to carry out the repair.